 Creating Rake Tasks to Detect and Remove Exif Data

 Task automation using great tools to the rescue!
 ExifTool let’s you easily view, modify and remove Exif data for one or many files.
 Check out the manual here.
 For my blog, this blog, I’m using Jekyll A Static Site Generator (SSG) built with ruby.
-Widely adopted as of GitHub Pages inclusion.
+Popularized as of its adoption in GitHub Pages.

 which is a ruby project.
 Thus it’s natural for me to use Rake create myself some build tasks in a